hangnt1623/Vendor-Reliability-Assessment-for-Procurement-Optimization-using-PowerBI/README.md

 **📌 Analysis 1**

 ***Oberservations***
-1. Vendor Reliability Score (North Star Metric) is strong but with notable past fluctuations:
+- Vendor Reliability Score (North Star Metric) is strong but with notable past fluctuations:

-- Overall, the Vendor Reliability Score is 8.80 and the Vendor Trust Score is very high (9.09), indicating generally good supplier reliability.
+  + Overall, the Vendor Reliability Score is 8.80 and the Vendor Trust Score is very high (9.09), indicating generally good supplier reliability
-- However, the VENDOR RELIABILITY SCORE OVER TIME chart shows significant drops in Q3 of 2012, despite an impressive recovery afterward.
+  + However, the VENDOR RELIABILITY SCORE OVER TIME chart shows significant drops in Q3 of 2012, despite an impressive recovery afterward.

-2. Key components of the Reliability Score show high performance:
+- Key components of the Reliability Score show high performance:

-- The On-time Delivery Rate is exceptionally good (99.36%)
+  + The On-time Delivery Rate is exceptionally good (99.36%)
-- The Fulfilled Stocks Rate is 96.00% overall, and notably, Rejected Stocks has sharply decreased from high levels (8.16% in 2011, 11.21% in 2012) to less 5%  in 2013 and 2014, demonstrating significant improvement in quantity and quality fulfillment
+  + The Fulfilled Stocks Rate is 96.00% overall, and notably, Rejected Stocks has sharply decreased from high levels (8.16% in 2011, 11.21% in 2012) to less 5%  in 2013 and 2014, demonstrating significant improvement in quantity and quality fulfillment
-- The Average Lead Time is 19.45 days, a key contributing factor to the score.
+  + The Average Lead Time is 19.45 days, a key contributing factor to the score.

-3. Clear differentiation in Reliability across vendors and shipping methods:
+- Clear differentiation in Reliability across vendors and shipping methods:

-- The dashboard highlights vendors with the Highest Vendor Reliability Score (>9.30, e.g., Cruger Bike Company, Expert Bike Co) and those with the Lowest Vendor Reliability Score (<3.06, e.g., Merit Bikes, G & K Bicycle Corp.).
+  + The dashboard highlights vendors with the Highest Vendor Reliability Score (>9.30, e.g., Cruger Bike Company, Expert Bike Co) and those with the Lowest Vendor Reliability Score (<3.06, e.g., Merit Bikes, G & K Bicycle Corp.)
-- The Overseas shipping method has a significantly lower Vendor Reliability Score (8.33) compared to other methods (8.80 - 8.85), indicating a specific area of weakness.
+  + The Overseas shipping method has a significantly lower Vendor Reliability Score (8.33) compared to other methods (8.80 - 8.85), indicating a specific area of weakness.

-4. Procurement Costs are volatile and increasing, independent of Reliability Score:
+- Procurement Costs are volatile and increasing, independent of Reliability Score:

-- Total Cost has sharply increased and fluctuated heavily from mid-2013 to late 2014, despite improvements in the components contributing to the Vendor Reliability Score.
+  + Total Cost has sharply increased and fluctuated heavily from mid-2013 to late 2014, despite improvements in the components contributing to the Vendor Reliability Score.
 This points to a significant cost management challenge not directly reflected in reliability metrics.

 ***Recommendations***